Mozu/mozu-theme-helpers/README.md

   check <path>                            Check if references are up to date.

-    --all                                 Check all supported versions of the Core t heme instead of just the one this theme ex tends.
+    --all                                 Check all supported versions of the Core theme instead of just the one this theme extends.

     --no-cache                            Skip the local cache.
-This results in a ca ll out to the remote repository every time , instead of every day.
+This results in a call out to the remote repository every time, instead of every day.

-  compile <path>                          Compile theme scripts, respecting inherita
+  compile <path>                          Compile theme scripts, respecting
-                                          nce.
+                                          inheritance.

     --ignore                              Speed up!
-Specify a pattern of files and d irectories to ignore when copying, relativ
+Specify a pattern of files and directories to ignore when copying,
-                                          e to root.
-Defaults to .git, node_modules
+                                          relative to root.
+Defaults to ".git,
+                                          node_modules"

-    --dest                                Specify a destination other than the defau lt /compiled/scripts directory of your the
+    --dest                                Specify a destination other than the default /compiled/scripts directory of
-                                          me.
+                                          your theme.

     --verbose                             Talk a lot.